 Our defibrillators are located in the phone boxes in Eckford & Nisbet, on the front wall of Lothian Hall, Crailing (facing the road) and in the centre of the village at Ulston on the Scottish Water pumping station.

 In the event that you are in the vicinity of someone who appears to have had a heart attack then you should

-FIRST CALL 999 They will talk you through what you need to do.
+FIRST - CALL 999 Start administering CPR immediately if the patient is not breathing.
+They will talk you through what you need to do.
 If you are calling from a mobile phone then an image of the location of the nearest defibrillator will be sent to your phone as we are part of the UK Ambulance Service National Circuit

 You do not need any advance training to use a defibrillator.
 Please note that you will not find a list of trained contacts at any of the above locations because patients in cardiac arrest need immediate treatment and there is no guarantee that you would get through to any private number provided.
 Every second counts when trying to save a life.

-In the event that you know of any of the above defibrillators being used please email email@example.com immediately to make your Community Councillors aware of the situation and enable them to arrange for the equipment to be spot checked and have the single use pads replaced.
+In the event that you know of any of the above defibrillators having been used please email email@example.com immediately to make your Community Councillors aware of the situation and enable them to arrange for the equipment to be spot checked and have the single use pads replaced.

 Checking Equipment Our defibrillators are checked on a weekly basis by a team of volunteers led by Malcolm McGregor, one of our Resilient Communities Coordinators, from Nisbet.
 New volunteers are always welcome.
 If you could spare just a few minutes a week to assist with checking the equipment in any of the four locations noted above then please Sign Up now.